The Fitties Journal

 Training provides the stimulus.
 Nutrition provides the raw materials.
 You cannot out-train a diet that does not support muscle growth.

 Protein is the priority.
-Research generally supports approximately 1.6 to 2.2 grams of protein per kilogram of body weight per day for active women focused on building muscle.
+Research generally supports approximately 1.6 to 2.2 grams of protein per kilogram of body weight per day for building muscle (Morton et al., 2018).
+Worth knowing that far less of this work has been done in women than in men.
 Spreading intake across three to five meals helps maintain a more consistent supply of amino acids for muscle protein synthesis.
 For a detailed breakdown of protein targets and timing, see our complete protein intake guide.

 Carbohydrates fuel your training.
 Carbs replenish muscle glycogen, which is your muscles' primary fuel source during resistance training.
-Cutting carbs too aggressively while trying to build muscle is counterproductive.
+Carbohydrate intake matters less for strength training performance than the standard advice implies.
+A 2022 systematic review of 49 studies found long-term performance unaffected by carbohydrate intake in 15 of 17 studies.
+The exception was very high session volume, above ten sets per muscle group in a single workout, which is well beyond what the split above prescribes.
 Prioritize complex carbohydrates like whole grains, sweet potatoes, oats, and fruit around your training sessions.

 Fats support hormone production.
-Dietary fat is essential for the production and regulation of hormones, including estrogen and progesterone.
+Cholesterol is the precursor your body uses to build steroid hormones, including estrogen and progesterone, and adequate dietary fat supports a diet varied enough to cover fat-soluble nutrients.
 It also supports the absorption of fat-soluble vitamins (A, D, E, and K).
 Do not fear healthy fats from sources like avocados, nuts, olive oil, and fatty fish.

 Micronutrients fill the gaps.
-Iron is particularly important for women of reproductive age.
+Iron is particularly important for women of reproductive age, who NIH ODS identifies as a group where deficiency is not uncommon, partly because of menstrual blood loss.
 Calcium and vitamin D support bone health alongside your resistance training.
-Magnesium plays a role in muscle function and recovery.
+Magnesium plays a role in muscle and nerve function (NIH ODS).
 A well-rounded diet covers most of these, but gaps are common, especially during caloric restriction or high training volume.

 For strategic guidance on when to take what, our supplement timing guide breaks down the science of nutrient timing around your training.